apache/camel-website/content/blog/RELEASE-3.1.0/index.md

 We also plan to retire Camel 3.0 very soon due to this.
 Please read our [Camel 3.x upgrade guide](https://camel.apache.org/manual/latest/camel-3x-upgrade-guide.html) that describes how to upgrade Camel 3.0 applications to Camel 3.1.

 The artifacts are published and ready for you to download from the Central Maven repository.
-For more details please take a look at the [release notes](https://issues.apache.org/jira/secure/ReleaseNote.jspa?version=12346526&projectId=12311211).
+For more details please take a look at the  [resolved issues](/releases/release-3.1.0/#resolved).

 Many thanks to all who made this release possible.